hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 Unchecked exceptions are used for unrecoverable errors.
 Such errors are not to be handled.
 Instead, programmers should tackle the root cause that triggers them.
 Example: [NullpointerException](https://javarevisited.blogspot.com/2012/06/common-cause-of-javalangnullpointerexce.html).

-These exceptions extend RuntimeException, and different from Checked ones, the caller method is not enforced to handle it by catching or throwing it.
+These exceptions extend RuntimeException, and are different from Checked ones.
+The caller method is not enforced to handle it by catching or throwing it.

 Despite being used for unrecoverable errors, one could create an Unchecked exception.
 It’s just a matter of extending RuntimeException.